-Derek Garden Centre have a collection of cactus on display at the Qormi gardens which is considered to be the 3rd largest in all Europe.
-Cactus are between 50 and 80 years of age and today some species are over 10 metres high.
-Our cactus collection is listed largest and only free standing one in the Malta records list.
+Derek Garden Centre boasts a collection of cactus which is considered to be the 4th largest in all Europe.
+The cactuses are between 50 and 80 years of age and today some species are over 10 metres high.
+Our cactus collection is listed as the largest and only free standing one in the Malta records list.

 Mr Galea's father Carmelo was a live-cattle importer and the field where the garden now stands formed part of his farm.
 An old hunting lodge dating back to the time of the knights was also located on the farm and this has been converted into the Derek Garden Centre by Mr Galea's nephew Melosaul Balzan.

 Mr Galea goes to the garden every day and keeps himself occupied planting seeds and re-potting plants.

 "I like to grow cactus from seeds.
 The trick is in washing them because unless you wash the seeds well, the mould that is naturally found on the seeds kills them soon after they shoot.
 Fresh seeds should sprout in a matter of days and it is a joy to watch them grow," he said.

 Hearing Mr Galea talk is like listening to a veritable walking encyclopedia: "Nature is just fantastic.
 Some of the pods the seeds are in bear spines, which in the wild protect them from being eaten by animals.
 When the seeds are ripe enough, the pod sheds the spines and cracks.
 The seeds that fall from the pods on the ground just die.
 Those that are pecked by birds are actually cleaned of the mould in the process and the seeds passed in bird droppings are the ones that end up growing."

 Standing behind impressive giant cacti known as Mother-in-law's Chair, Mr Galea says some are 70 years old and can still be seen growing each year.